Data ScientistInterview Questions

 Question: Why is it important to do data wrangling and data cleaning before applying machine learning algorithms?

-> Explanation: This is an operational question.
-The interviewer will ask operational questions to learn more about how you go about doing your job.
-You can answer this type of question by walking the interviewer through the process step-by-step.
+Explanation: This is an operational question.
+The interviewer will ask operational questions to learn more about how you do your job.
+You can answer this type of question by walking the interviewer through the process step by step.
 Make sure you don’t go into too much detail.
 The interviewer will ask a follow-up question if they need more information.

-> Example: “It is important to do data wrangling and data cleaning before applying any machine learning algorithms.
-This ensures that the data sets are appropriate, they are the actual data sets of the analyst intended to work with, the relationships between the data are valid, the standard deviations meet the study guidelines, and that the data is standardized and normalized, removing any outliers or variable’s that would skew the results.”
+Example: “It is important to do data wrangling and data cleaning before applying any machine learning algorithms.
+This ensures the data sets are appropriate and the actual data sets the analyst intended to work with, the relationships between the data are valid, the standard deviations meet the study guidelines, and the data is standardized and normalized, removing any outliers or variables that would skew the results.”

-> Question: What are some of the shortcomings of a linear model?
+Question: What are some of the shortcomings of a linear model?

 Explanation: The interviewer is asking another technical question but in a back-handed manner.
 They are asking you to point out a negative aspect of the topic they are addressing.
 Be sure to stay positive when you answer this question.
 Going too negative will reflect poorly on you, even though you were asked to discuss shortcomings.